Dutch Baby Pancake with Apples

 Baked in a large, hot skillet, the thin, eggy batter puffs up like a popover.
 To serve, slide the pancake from the skillet onto a round serving platter, and present it apple side up.

 Source: Martha Stewart Living, February 1998

 - 1 Granny Smith apple, peeled, cored, and cut into 1/2-inch wedges

 Heat oven to 400 degrees.
 Heat a well-seasoned 10-inch cast-iron skillet over high heat.
 Add butter.
 When melted, add apple wedges.
 Cook until softened and lightly golden, about 2 minutes.
 Stir in honey and cardamom, and remove skillet from heat.

-In a separate bowl, whisk together remaining ingredients, except confectioners’ sugar, until smooth.
-Pour over apple mixture.
+In a bowl, whisk together remaining ingredients, except confectioners' sugar, until smooth.
+Pour over apples.
 Bake until puffed and brown, about 20 minutes.
-Slide pancake onto a serving platter.
-Serve immediately, cut into wedges, with confectioners’ sugar sifted over the top.
+Serve immediately, cut into wedges, with confectioners' sugar sifted over the top.